 The responsibility of the Tax Assessor is to value all real estate properties in the Borough at a state-mandated percentage of market value.
+Any questions regarding the assessed value of your property should be directed to the Tax Assessor.

 Each property owner's real estate taxes are based on the assessed value of his/her land, home, and accessory buildings.
 The taxes shown on your yearly tax bill show your share of the expenses for the services offered and performed by the Municipality, School District, County, and Fire District for that year.
 The Tax Assessor's Office is also a library of tax maps, property ownership records, real estate sales, property descriptions, and information on each property in the Township.